winsw/winsw/docs/developer/project-structure.md

     |_ Test/winswTest
 ```

-## :open_file_folder: examples
+## :open_file_folder: samples

-This folder contains templates for configuration files. *sample-minimal.xml* contains a template for mandatory configurations and *sample-allOptions.xml* contains all possible configurations with documentation.
+This folder contains templates for configuration files. *sample-minimal.xml* contains a template for mandatory configurations and *sample-complete.xml* contains all possible configurations with documentation.

 ## :open_file_folder: Core